 It's no good dazzling clients with design skills or an amazing design portfolio (opens in new tab) if you can't meet a deadline.
-Whether you're a designer, illustrator or general creative – and whether you work in a studio, in-house or freelance – here are nine top tips for managing your time more efficiently...
+Whether you're a designer, illustrator or general creative – and whether you work in a studio, in-house or freelance – here are nine top tips for managing your time more efficiently.

 01. Have a system

 Being able to prioritise is key to staying sane as a freelancer.
 Assign certain periods to tasks in a calendar and have a daily to-do list that you can tick off.
-Websites like Lifehacker and 43folders are full of great tips.
+Websites like Lifehacker (opens in new tab) are full of great tips.
 There are also plenty of time management and workflow apps (opens in new tab) (most aimed specifically at freelancers) that can help you take control of your schedule.

 03. Stick to your strengths